i30101/i30101/README.md

 ## Currently I'm:
 - Working on a water quality prediction model 💧
-- Planning on revamping the Woodson Science Olympiad website 🧪
+- Revamping the Woodson Science Olympiad website 🧪
 - Using Tokyo Night Storm and Material Theme Palenight 🌙